This is the complete Elementor tutorial for beginners for building website content.

 Mobile responsive design means the design of a website when it is loaded on mobile devices such as tablet and mobile phone.

-Switch to different devices’ view for checking design.
+Switch to different devices’ view for checking the design.
 You have to check the design for tablet and mobile phone views from Header (Section 7) to Post Template (Section 9)

 Adjust properties for each mobile device.
 Some properties (See below) consists of a desktop icon beside the property name.
 Once you click it, it will expand.
 You can set the property value for tablet and mobile phone.
 Or else, if left empty, they will follow the desktop’s property value.
 Some properties which can set their responsive values are size, alignment, margin, padding, border, image

 What you need to do after that, is to go back to Pages and Posts tabs to keep adding/updating your content.
 Keep practicing and make the development process faster and smoother.

-After complete inserting all your contents, you may go to GTMetrix to check for your website loading speed.
+After complete inserting all your content, you may go to GTMetrix to check for your website loading speed.

 If you find it is slow (more than 3s), there are several factors that can affect your website speed, for instance, web hosting, WordPress theme, cache plugin, content delivery network (CDN) and etc. You can check out my complete WordPress speed optimization guide to optimize your website speed.